Don't forget your passport

 Currency: New Zealand dollar (NZD)

-Tell your bank about your travel plans two weeks before you leave.
+Tell your bank about your travel plans at least two weeks before you leave.
 Card activity in a foreign country could be mistaken for fraud and you could find your

 MasterCard, Visa and American Express are widely accepted in New Zealand.
 Remember you'll be charged a foreign transaction fee by your bank, and the vendor